-Ingrid is a Motivational Speaker, NLP Practitioner, Holistic Personal Development Coach, a Broadcaster and Growth Mindset Guru.
+Ingrid is a Motivational Speaker, NLP Practitioner, Holistic Empowerment Coach, a Broadcaster and Growth Mindset Guru.
 Her poem, The Blind Side, has been published in a Collection of Poems called 'Words by' funded by Unicef.
 With her work on unconscious bias prevalent in the tech we create, she is also a member of the @IEEE AI ethics committee.
 Described by Google and more as a fantastic public speaker, she is a serial entrepreneur who has owned everything from a lifestyle shop in Islington to a tech online food marketplace.
 In her earlier career, she worked in Account Management for ICV serving financial institutions such as JP Morgan and Morgan Stanley.
 Her work includes voice-over radio ads on the BBC, life coach columnist for The South London Press and Asian Star Radio.
 She has appeared as an expert on Nick Ferrari's LBC show and joined panels on OH TV sky alongside MP Tessa Jowell and Olympian Will Bayley.

 HER RESILIENCE IN CHILDHOOD

 Her mother worked around the clock.
-She purchased and brought her seven children up in a five-bedroom house.
+She purchased and raised her seven children up in a five-bedroom house.
 They were fed 'five fat meals every day'.
 Their school uniforms were purchased from the prestigious White Hall Clothiers and their shoes only from Clarks.